 - Sign up and prepare for standardized testing

 - Identify which majors you want to pursue

-- Schedule campus tours for the colleges you are interested in (Use your school breaks to visit a campus when they are in session)
+- Schedule campus tours for the colleges you are interested in (Use your school breaks to visit a campuses when they are in session)